-INTE 1200L: Fundamentals of Operating Systems and Laboratory: 3 credits an operating system.
+INTE 1200L: Fundamentals of Operating Systems and Laboratory: 3 credits

+In this course, students will analyze the principles, functions, and essential components involved in the installation and administration of an operating system.
 They will evaluate file formats and device storage capacity.
 In addition, they will determine the types of updates, monitoring, and security tools necessary for operating system protection.
 This course includes practical laboratory exercises for the application of theoretical knowledge acquired.